Maaseh/homelab-platform/README.md

 - Status: Done
 - Details: hl-orch-01 serving time to infrastructure (CH upstream pools)

+**Challenge 1.4: VPN access to the bastion**
+- Solution: Install and configure Netbird
+- Status: Planned
+- Details: None

 ### Step 2: Observability
 *Goal: See what's happening in the infrastructure*